-During 2014, the full board of directors met seven times in person and held one meeting via teleconference.
-Five of the seven in-person meetings were preceded and/or followed by an executive session of the independent directors, chaired by Mr. Wehrwein.
-Each of our incumbent directors attended at least 75% percent of the meetings of the board and any committee on which they served in 2014.
+During 2016, the full board of directors met five times in person and held two meetings via teleconference.
+Four of the in-person meetings were preceded and/or followed by an executive session of the independent directors, chaired by Mr. Wehrwein.
+Each of our incumbent directors attended at least 75% percent of the meetings of the board and any committee on which they served in 2016.
 We do not maintain a formal policy regarding the board's attendance at annual shareholder meetings; however, board members are expected to regularly attend all board meetings and meetings of the committees on which they serve and are encouraged to make every effort to attend the Annual Meeting of Shareholders.
-Eight of our ten directors at the time of the 2014 Annual Meeting of Shareholders attended the meeting.
+All of our directors at the time of the 2016 Annual Meeting of Shareholders attended the meetings.